 There is an honorific system for those of higher status.

-And using different words can even use honorific vocabulary to show more respect.
-Plus, suffixing or prefixing a word with polite praise or dropping casual-sounding words.
+Using different words can even use honorific vocabulary to show more respect.
+Also, suffixing or prefixing a word with polite praise or dropping casual-sounding words can be effective.

-Consider bringing up your mother in a casual conversation with a friend, for example.
-Honorific infixes come into play to show her respect even when she’s not physically present.
+Consider bringing up your mother casually with a friend, for example.
+Honorific infixes show her respect even when she’s not physically present.

-The Chinese language’s vocabulary can be split into casual, formal, and literary categories.
-E.g., the term for “to fly” in Chinese is 飞 (casual), 飞行 (formal), and 飞翔 (literary).
+The Chinese language’s vocabulary can be divided into casual, formal, and literary categories.
+For example, the term for “to fly” in Chinese is 飞 (casual), 飞行 (formal), and 飞翔 (literary).

-Even intermediate students have a difficult time applying these rules.
-The concept of learning Mandarin from scratch is one of the most challenging phases of the process.
+Even intermediate students have difficulty applying these rules.
+Learning Mandarin from scratch is one of the most challenging phases of the process.

-Learning Chinese need a working knowledge of Chinese culture, even at advanced levels.
+Learning Chinese requires a working knowledge of Chinese culture, even at advanced levels.
 It includes manners, etiquette, and cultural faux pas.
 This is to avoid making mistakes when you address various Chinese people.

 A few easy aspects of the language